Simple Estimation of Semiparametric Models with Measurement Errors: Introduction

-To provide a practical estimation approach\ for the general class of models~( \ref{eq:g descr moment}), we focus on the empirical settings in which the researcher believes the variability of the measurement error to be at most a fraction of the variability of the mismeasured variable, i.e., the noise-to-signal ratio $\tau \equiv \sigma _{\varepsilon }/\sigma _{X^{\ast }} $ to be moderate, e.g., $\tau \lesssim 0.5$ {} (we later discuss how the appropriateness of this assumption can be checked).
-The absolute magnitude of the measurement error $\sigma _{\varepsilon }$ does not need to be small.
 Focusing on these settings allows us to isolate the most important aspects of the problem and, as result, to develop a simple estimator, which does not require any nonparametric estimation or simulation.
 Such simple estimation becomes possible because in these settings we can obtain a simple approximation of the EIV\ bias of the moment conditions as a function of $ \theta $.

 We propose to bias correct the original moments $g\left( \cdot \right) $, which in turn removes the bias of the corresponding estimator of $\theta _{0} $.
 This bias correction depends on some moments of the distribution of the measurement errors that are unknown.
 Another difficulty is that the estimators of some components of the bias correction themselves may need to be bias corrected.
 To address these issues, we develop the \emph{corrected moment conditions}, which depend on $\theta $ and additional {}parameters $\gamma $ that govern the bias correction.
 The true parameter value $\gamma _{0}$ is associated with (possibly conditional) low-order moments of $\varepsilon _{i}$.
 Despite some theoretical subtleties with the construction of the corrected moment conditions, their practical implementation is straightforward and they can be automatically computed for any original moment function $g\left( \cdot \right) $.